mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 My plan was to earn money through affiliate partnerships.
 Comedians struggle to get fans to their shows, so if I could help, that would be valuable.

 The only problem was that I couldn't bring anyone to shows.
-I made a few affiliate deals with theaters and show organizers, and in two months, a grand total of zero ticket buyers used my discount code.
+I made a few affiliate deals with theaters and show organizers, and in two months, a grand total of zero ticket buyers used my discount codes.

 All that was sure to change with my big, brilliant marketing stunt.
 I spent [a thousand dollars](/retrospectives/2020/03/#100-in-revenue-but-at-what-cost) marketing a "Comedy Scavenger Hunt" that would award cash prizes to fans for attending local comedy shows.
 The month of the big event?
 March 2020.
 You can probably guess how that turned out.
-[I shuttered the site](/retrospectives/2020/04/#putting-wanderjest-on-hold) in mid-March.

-It was the most fun I've ever had building a product.
-Even though everything I tried completely failed, I found it so fun to be in the comedy world, going to shows and interviewing comedians about what tools would help them.
+Despite the fact that everything I tried completely failed, it was the most fun I've ever had building a product.
+I found it so fun to be in the comedy world, going to shows and interviewing comedians about what tools would help them.

 ### [Portfolio Rebalancer](https://assetrebalancer.com/)